China Syndrome (The King of Queens)

-"China Syndrome" is the series finale of the long-running American sitcom The King of Queens.
-The finale has the length of two regular episodes, being counted as the twelfth and thirteenth episodes of the ninth season, running about 45 minutes without commercials.
+"China Syndrome" is the series finale of the American sitcom The King of Queens.
+The episode has the length of two regular episodes, being counted as the twelfth and thirteenth episodes of the ninth season, and the 206th and the 207th episodes overall, running about 45 minutes without commercials.
 It was filmed March 15, 2007, and originally aired on CBS on May 14, 2007.
+The episode was written by series co-creator Michael J. Weithorn and directed by Rob Schiller.

 Plot

 Doug is furious when he learns Carrie has not given up the apartment in Manhattan as she promised, despite quitting his job as an IPS driver in favor of a new job as a salesperson at her request.
-Doug does not want to attend her father Arthur's wedding to Ava St. Clair (Lainie Kazan), which takes place in Poughkeepsie; instead, he stays at home watching The Price is Right, and several references to the game show are made, including contestants bidding on a prize, and Doug yelling to the TV that "the Rice-a-Roni is much cheaper than the Turtle Wax" and ranting about how "Ensign Curtis just cost himself a trip to the Showcase Showdown".
+Doug does not want to attend her father Arthur's wedding to Ava St. Clair, which takes place in Poughkeepsie; instead, he stays at home watching The Price is Right, and several references to the game show are made, including contestants bidding on a prize, and Doug yelling to the TV that "the Rice-a-Roni is much cheaper than the Turtle Wax" and ranting about how "Ensign Curtis just cost himself a trip to the Showcase Showdown".
 However, his best friend Deacon Palmer takes him to Poughkeepsie anyway.

 Ava St. Clair reveals to Carrie that after a few failed marriages, she now only marries gay men.
 Ava later learns that Arthur is not gay and promptly leaves the ceremony without informing Arthur.
 Carrie attempts to comfort Arthur by telling him, "She had wanted a companion."
-Arthur refuses to announce that the wedding is off, and proposes to Veronica Olchin, Spence's mother (Anne Meara) in the men's room.
+Arthur refuses to announce that the wedding is off, and proposes to Veronica Olchin, Spence's mother in the men's room.
 She at first declines, but later accepts.
 Carrie and Spence are both surprised and against the decision.
-The ceremony is performed by Rabbi Feldman (Josh Cooke), because the original bride Ava was Jewish, although neither Arthur nor Veronica is Jewish.
+The ceremony is performed by Rabbi Feldman, because the original bride Ava was Jewish, although neither Arthur nor Veronica is Jewish.
 The wedding ends with Arthur smashing a glass with his foot, while everyone cheers, "Mazel tov!".